Priyansh2/SYNC/README.md

 # D-SYNC
-Application Level program to keep two separate directories synced, similar to Dropbox, using sockets with support for file download, index search, and file verification using md5 hashing
+An Application Level program to keep two separate directories synced, similar to Dropbox, using sockets to support file download, index search, and file verification using md5 hashing

 # Usage
 * ``folder1`` and ``folder2`` represent two shared directories according to the problem statement (see ``problem.pdf`` for more detail); both contains ``client`` and ``server`` scripts.